 Students already on campus who wish to apply to JWS/BFS (including internal-transfer and dual-degree applicants from the other colleges) should:

-Apply for admission to the Benjamin Franklin Scholars program (see the application form here):
+The on-campus deadline for admission to the Benjamin Franklin Scholars program is May 15.

 After the BFS program application has been submitted, send an email indicating an interest in being considered for admission to the JWS program to the Director.